-The HD Sync Out is a BNC connector that supplies HD Tri Level Sync in a number of user-selected formats.
+The HD Tri Level Sync Out is an output BNC connector that supplies HD Tri Level Sync in a number of user selected formats.
 Either the front panel or the BrightEye PC or Mac can be used to select the desired format.
+One of two different TLS output frame rates can be selected in the BrightEye PC or Mac Config menu (23.98/50/59.94 or 24/30/60).